addyosmani/backbone-fundamentals/index.md

 });
 ```

 The first option defined in the above config is `deps: ["main"]`.
-This informs Require.js to load up our main.js file, which is considered the entry point for our application.
+This informs RequireJS to load up our main.js file, which is considered the entry point for our application.
 You may notice that we haven't specified any other path information for `main`.

 This is because as we haven't overridden the path to our scripts using the `baseUrl` option, Require will infer this using the path from our `data-main` attribute in index.html.
 In other words, our `baseUrl` is `app/` and any scripts we require will be loaded relative to this location.